beefsack/vagrant-meteor/README.md

 Installation
 ------------

-First, use Git to clone this repo to your computer somewhere, or [download the repo](https://github.com/beefsack/vagrant-meteor/archive/master.zip) and extract somewhere.
+First, use Git to clone this repo to your computer somewhere with `git clone --recursive https://github.com/beefsack/vagrant-meteor.git`, or [download the repo](https://github.com/beefsack/vagrant-meteor/archive/master.zip) and extract somewhere.